 🦷 Want to Try an Oral Probiotic?

-ProDentim combines 3.5 billion CFU across three clinically referenced strains — in a slow-dissolve chewable format designed for maximum oral contact time.
+ProDentim combines multiple clinically referenced probiotic strains — in a slow-dissolve chewable format designed for maximum oral contact time.

 They won't replace your dentist.
 They won't reverse serious gum disease.
-But if you're dealing with persistent bad breath, gum sensitivity, or you just want to maintain what your last cleaning achieved — daily oral probiotics may help in ways that mouthwash simply cannot.
+But if you're dealing with persistent bad breath, gum sensitivity, or you just want to maintain what your last cleaning achieved — daily oral probiotics may offer a complementary layer of protection that mouthwash alone typically does not provide.

 Start with one proven-strain formula, use it consistently for 6–8 weeks, and pay attention to whether your gums bleed less when you floss and whether your breath is fresher in the morning.
 Those are your two most reliable early signals that something is actually working.